astutespruce/secas-blueprint/analysis/prep/README.md

 ### South Atlantic

-These are prepared in the `sa-blueprint-sv` project.
+These are prepared in the `sa-blueprint-sv` project, and then further processed using `prepare_southatlantic.py`.

-These are copied from `sa-blueprint-sv/data/inputs/indicators` to `data/inputs/indicators/southatlantic` (including masks).
+These are warped and masked from `sa-blueprint-sv/data/inputs/indicators` to `data/inputs/indicators/southatlantic`

-Continuous indicators are copied from `sa-blueprint-sv/data/continuous_indicators` to `data/continuous/indicators/southatlantic`.
+Continuous indicators are warped and masked from `sa-blueprint-sv/data/continuous_indicators` to `data/continuous/indicators/southatlantic`.

 Indicator config is copied from `sa-blueprint-sv/constants/indicators.json`, and wrapped in: